flor14/shinyssd/README.md

 The source code for ``shinySSD`` has been archived to Zenodo with the linked DOI: [@zenodo]

+ShinySSD can be run from R using the following code: library(shiny) shiny::runGitHub("paper", "flor14", subdir = "ShinySSD")

 # Acknowledgements

 We wish to thank the R comunity and R-Ladies for their help and support.